About the Society

 The Wayland Agricultural Society donates all profits from the annual agricultural show and annual dinner dance to local and county charities and organisations.
 We encourage clubs, groups and charities to contact the Society with appeals for funds.
 Please write to the show secretary (not by email) with details of your charity or organisation, a brief description of your activities and why you would like help from the Wayland Agricultural Society.
 Contact details can be found on the contact page.

-Our popular annual dinner dance was held on 9th March 2013 at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of the East Anglia’s Children’s Hospice and frenetic dancing to the Jak Ropa Roadshow.
-The evening raised a total of £11,800 for our chosen charity, for which many thanks to everyone who contributed so generously and to Barclays for their match funding contribution of £1,500, which is included in the above figure.
+Our popular annual Wayland Ball was held on 14th March 2015 at Lynford Hall with everyone enjoying a great meal, a lively fund-raising auction in aid of Big C – Norfolk’s Cancer Charity – and frenetic dancing to Eddie Seales Big Band.
+The evening raised a total of £tbc for our chosen charity, for which many thanks to everyone who contributed so generously.

-Very many thanks to Charles Bowes, Neil Lake and Sally Warner for once again organising a fantastic evening, and to Fabian Eagle for his energetic and entertaining auctioneering.
+Very many thanks to Claire Bowes, Shilrey Scott and Adrian and Steph Soskin for organising a fantastic evening, and to Fabian Eagle for his energetic and entertaining auctioneering.